ottotsuma/software-engineer-website/src/components/Monad/notes.md

 the mask is the legacy of the deer god of lightning, the lightning god class is given to otto also, the quest is set out to acquire the god species.
 Tsuma was on a quest to learn the german magic and to acquire a new class by combining the class of her lands with the new one.

-empire emperor dies and the mother fights back against the sons reforms, the reforms chose one religion and code of ethics to rule by instating new schools and imperial examinations, the court fight back and the new emperor puts his pawns in low level positions though-out the court so he can control it in secret when his mother dies he pacifies the lower realms
+empire emperor dies and the mother fights back against the sons reforms, the reforms chose one religion and code of ethics to rule by instating new schools and imperial examinations, the court fight back and the new emperor puts his pawns in low level positions through-out the court so he can control it in secret when his mother dies he pacifies the lower realms

 during the war monsters get past and kill villagers from Otto's village his parents included and the blame is placed on otto and his forces but in was in fact the young lords